yabirgb/Privacy/README.md

 # Privacy tools

-A list of different tools and apps that I use thinking in my privacy and Open-Source community.
+A list of different tools and apps that I use thinking in my privacy and the Open-Source community.

 1. [Internet](##Internet)
 2. [Browser Extensions](##Extensions)